-- 1.10 'Suspected Adverse Event' means any observation in animals that is unfavourable, unintended and occurs after any use of a veterinary medicine.
-This includes the following: suspected lack of expected efficacy, adverse reactions in humans following exposure to a veterinary medicine or a treated animal, unexpected veterinary medicine residue failures where levels of veterinary medicine residues in tissues or food products of treated food producing animals are above the maximum residue levels when the recommended withdrawal period of the given veterinary medicine has been respected; unintended transmission of an infectious agent through a veterinary medicinal product and suspected adverse events involving the environment. - 1.11 Marketing Authorisation For the purpose of these Rules, "Marketing Authorisation" has the same meaning as given in the current UK Veterinary Medicines Regulations. - 1.12 Antimicrobials For the purpose of the Code of Practice, antimicrobials mean antibiotics, which are antibacterial in their action.
+- 1.8 "Day" means working day; that is a day which is not a Saturday, Sunday or a public or bank holiday within the country of the United Kingdom wherein the Participant has its place of business from which the requirement will have to be carried out. - 1.9 "VMD Regulations" means any regulations, statutory instruments, or anything else having the force of law issued by the Veterinary Medicines Directorate governing the Promotion of animal medicines. - 1.10 "Suspected Adverse Event" means any observation in animals that is unfavourable, unintended and occurs after any use of a veterinary medicine.
+This includes the following: suspected lack of expected efficacy, adverse reactions in humans following exposure to a veterinary medicine or a treated animal, unexpected veterinary medicine residue failures where levels of veterinary medicine residues in tissues or food products of treated food producing animals are above the maximum residue levels when the recommended withdrawal period of the given veterinary medicine has been respected; unintended transmission of an infectious agent through a veterinary medicinal product and suspected adverse events involving the environment. - 1.11 "Marketing Authorisation" For the purpose of this Code, "Marketing Authorisation" has the same meaning as given in the current UK Veterinary Medicines Regulations. - 1.12 "Antimicrobials" For the purpose of the Code of Practice, antimicrobials mean antibiotics, which are antibacterial in their action.
 All antibiotic products authorised in the UK are POM-V.